 In 2018, District of North Vancouver Fire & Rescue Services (DNVFRS) began a process to become an accredited fire service through the Commission on Fire Service Accreditation International (CFAI).

 The journey to accreditation exemplifies our commitment to establishing a culture of self-improvement and providing the community with an innovative, progressive fire department that meets and exceeds expectations.
-The timeline for first accreditation is the CFAI hearing in spring 2022.

 Why become an accredited agency?

 We are committed to attaining and maintaining CFAI accreditation.
 The path to achieving this goal provides the opportunities to: